 Other scheduled guests: --The Vagabonds (comedy singing group) --LuAnn Simms (singer) --Ernesto Lecuona (Cuban songwriter) --Rickie Layne (ventriloquist, with his dummy Velvel) --Piet Van Brecht (European comedy act) --The Alcettys (novelty act) --The Mills chimpanzeesmoreless

---Varvel and Bailey & Les Chanteurs de Paris (French singers)
+--Varvel and Bailey with Les Chanteurs de Paris (French singers)

 --The Half Brothers (juggling unicycle act)

 --Victor Julian's Dogs (trained animal act) - perform tricks.